The Network Cyberattacks Making Headlines in 2022

 When it comes to reducing network downtime to an absolute minimum in the case of cyberattacks, having a solid plan in place for recovery is of the utmost importance.
 IT and security teams should be prepared for the worst.
 In the event that an organization must restore the network from scratch, systemwide network automation must be implemented in order to get things back up and running as quickly and efficiently as possible.
 The teams should also be familiar with what exactly is being backed up and how often– the inability to offer a complete and specific list of everything that is being backed up is an indication that there is too much ambiguity in the existing plan.
 Additionally, there should be a set cadence for how often regular backups are taking place.
 To ensure that the recovery process is as seamless as possible, any member of the IT team should be able to run emergency operations in the event of a crisis rather than depending on only a few pre-determined team members.
 It is critical that these operations can be completed quickly.
 Lastly, improvement of recovery time should always be a priority.

 Interested in learning more about how BackBox can help your company protect against and prepare for cyberattacks?
-Download an evaluation copy here.
+Request a Custom Demo.